degville/snap-docs/docs/reference/development/interfaces/installing-snap-on-centos.md

 sudo dnf install epel-release
 sudo dnf upgrade
 ```
- > :information_source: If you're interested in understanding how these packages are built, see  [Building a snap RPM for Red Hat Enterprise Linux (RHEL) 8](/interfaces/building-snap-rpms-on-rhel).
+ > ⓘ  If you're interested in understanding how these packages are built, see  [Building a snap RPM for Red Hat Enterprise Linux (RHEL) 8](/interfaces/building-snap-rpms-on-rhel).

 [/details]